flipperdevices/flipperzero-firmware/README.md

 ## Changelog

 * 2023-07-03
-  * Add zoom levels
-  * User gallery has been added
+  * Data recording function has been added

 * 2023-06-25
   * Add zoom levels